-The Reception Regulations provide for the possibility for asylum seekers to be granted free legal assistance and representation during the review of the lawfulness of detention.
+The Reception Regulations provide for the possibility for asylum seekers to be granted free legal assistance and representation only during the first review of the lawfulness of detention.
 Free legal assistance and representation entails preparation of procedural documents and participation in any hearing before the Immigration Appeals Board.
-Yet despite this specification, the public entity coordinating the provision of legal aid for such reviews has confirmed that legal aid will only be made available for the first review by the IAB and not for subsequent reviews.

-Regulation 11(5) of the Returns Regulations provides that within the context of an application to the Board to review decisions related to return, a legal adviser shall be allowed to assist the third-country national and free legal aid will be provided where the said individual meets the criteria for entitlement in terms of national law.
-It is, however, questionable whether an application to the Board to review the lawfulness of detention would qualify as a request to review a decision relating to return, which is usually understood to include a decision to issue a removal order and/or a return decision
+Regulation 11(5) of the Returns Regulations provides that within the context of an application to the Board to review decisions related to return, a legal adviser shall be allowed to assist the third-country national and free legal aid will be provided where the individual meets the criteria for entitlement in terms of national law.

 Regulation 6(5) of the Reception Regulations, Subsidiary Legislation 420.06 of the Laws of Malta.